How Heat Can Damage Your Roof

 - The most common scenario is that shingles on a roof tend to curl from intense heat, which opens up gaps in your roof, leaving your interior vulnerable to other types of damage.

-- Hot temperatures can also cause your shingles to lose their protective granules, that are specifically designed to make them sturdy enough to withstand heat.
+- Hot temperatures can also cause your shingles to lose their protective granules, which are specifically designed to make them sturdy enough to withstand heat.

 - In terms of other roofing materials, hot temperatures will definitely make every material weaker than it was before because it makes it dry and it makes it lose its sturdiness and flexibility over time.